malikawan3101/Codestore/README.md

 - Add fuzzy matching for address and incorporation date validation
 - Integrate Great Expectations for automated data validations
 - Automate the pipeline via cron jobs or an orchestration tool like Airflow
 - Develop an interactive dashboard using Plotly Dash or Voila
+- Further clean and massage data